johnhyde/island/README.md

 3. Open your browser to `http://localhost:8025`

 **Note**: With the git hooks installed, `site/chapters.json` is automatically updated when you commit chapter files.
 Manual `./build.sh` runs are only needed for local preview before committing.

+## License

+Currently, this repo is the completely proprietary intellectual property of its authors.